-One of the items in your coffee brewing equipment arsenal is having a good grinder.
-There are two kinds of whole bean coffee grinders; blade and burr.
-You want a “burr” grinder, (no blades).
-The blade grinders are cheap and they do a lousy job.
-You can spend $40-$100 on a good burr grinder.
-I often find them on sale on Amazon.
-By the way, wait to grind your coffee right before you brew it.
-You can really taste the difference.
+One of the most important items in your coffee brewing equipment arsenal is having a good grinder.
+There are several kinds of whole bean coffee grinders; blade, flat plate burr, or conical burr.
+You want a “conical burr grinder, (no blades).
+Click the following link for detailed information on how to grind coffee beans.

-I love this grinder.
-It’s relatively small, does a great job, and best of all it’s quiet.
-Well, as quiet as a grinder can get.
-There’s a fine/course dial and a dial for how many cups.
-I’ve been using this grinder for several years and have had no issues.
 If by chance it stops working, you’ve probably left the lid off (been there, done that) or the drawer isn’t pushed all the way in (been there, done that).
-Roughly $40